Namhla Thando Matshanda

 South Africa

-I am currently Senior Lecturer in the Department of Political Studies at the University of the Western Cape where I teach African Politics and International Relations.
-Since 2022 I have been an Associate Editor with the journal Politikon: South African Journal of Political Studies, and I sit on the Editorial boards of the journals – Social Dynamics (University of Cape Town) and African Solutions (Addis Ababa University).
+I am currently an Associate Professor in the Department of Political Sciences at the University of Pretoria, South Africa.
+Since 2022 I have been an Associate Editor with the journal Politikon: South African Journal of Political Studies, and I sit on the Editorial board of the journal – Social Dynamics (University of Cape Town) and previously sat on the board of African Solutions journal (Addis Ababa University).